Skip to content

 Reads proj_<bc>_<name> via deps.pool.
 Cursor is opaque base64 of (created_at, UUID) via encode_cursor/decode_cursor.
 Default page 50, max 100.
 Empty: 200 {"items": [], "next_cursor": null}.
 Malformed cursor: 422 via InvalidCursorError.

 Query handlers DO call kernel.authz.authorize(...) with the query name as command_name.
 Per-row scoping needs ReBAC (deferred).
-The port method is authorize(subject, command_name, conduit_id, surface_id); the kernel attribute name is authz (short, less collision-prone than authorize).
+The port method is authorize(principal_id, command_name, conduit_id, surface_id); the kernel attribute name is authz (short, less collision-prone than authorize).

 Projections